Wedding Alcohol: Calculator and How Much to Buy

 1.5 oz is the standard shot size, so depending on the bottle sizes you purchase, you can determine how many cocktails each bottle will make.

 So, what type of hard alcohol do you get for 20-30% of your guests?
 Because a venue or caterer will usually charge per consumption or per person, you may as well offer a full bar with whatever liquor they’re willing to provide.
 It won’t cost you more to offer a full selection (but do keep in mind, a full selection may lead to more drinking and therefore, a higher overall bar tab).

 However, if you’re doing a DIY bar, you’ll probably want to limit the selection of spirits because you have to buy all of it.
 Vodka, tequila, and whiskey are spirits commonly found in popular cocktails.

 If you’re on a tighter budget, it’s certainly not necessary to offer hard spirits.
-Providing beer and wine is fine, especially because according to the aforementioned alcohol retailers, 70-80% of guests prefer beer and wine anyway.
+Providing a limited bar with just beer and wine is fine, especially because according to the aforementioned alcohol retailers, 70-80% of guests prefer beer and wine anyway.
 You can always offer the liquor option as one your guests can pay for separately.

 Both BevMo! and Total Wine & More suggest for a beer and wine-only menu, about 60% of guests will drink wine and 40% will drink beer.
 Here’s a quick calculation you can use to determine the approximate amount of wine that may be consumed:

-A standard bottle of wine typically has around 5 glasses of wine in the bottle.
+A standard wine bottle typically holds around 5 glasses of wine.

 For your wine menu, offer one sparkling wine, one white wine and one red wine.
 Ask your caterer which white and red wines go best with your meal but if in doubt, a Chardonnay white wine and Cabernet Sauvignon or Merlot red wine are popular choices.